- Residence Requirement

 Use of Classified and Proprietary Information in Thesis, Dissertation, or Record of Study

 Committee chairs are cautioned against allowing a student to use classified or proprietary information in electronic theses, dissertations, and records of study (ETDs), because these documents become available to the public upon submission to the Office of Graduate and Professional Studies.
-The research conducted at Texas A&M University, as a Texas public institution, is ultimately for the benefit of the public.
-All ETDs are available on the Internet via the Texas A&M University Libraries.
+The research conducted at Texas A&M, as a Texas public institution, is ultimately for the benefit of the public.
+All ETDs are available on the Internet via the Texas A&M libraries.
 In addition, dissertations are published electronically by ProQuest (UMI) and are available from that source.
 A temporary embargo, or delay in public release, is possible.

 A graduate degree is conferred at the close of each regular semester and 10-week summer semester.
 A candidate for an advanced degree who expects to complete his/her work at the end of a given semester must apply for graduation by submitting the electronic application for degree to the Office of the Registrar and by paying the required graduation fee to Student Business Services no later than the Friday of the fifth week of the fall or spring semester or the Friday of the first week of the second summer term.
 The electronic application can be accessed via the Howdy portal.
 A cancellation made after the application deadline will not result in a refund of the diploma fee.
 Graduate degree candidates who have completed all degree requirements will not be allowed to cancel their graduation application without approval from the Office of Graduate and Professional Studies.
 A student should check the website of the Office of the Registrar at to determine the date and time of his/her graduation ceremony.